MT. NUGONG

 Photos and information supplied by Dave Harvey

-A Mr. Ah Chow from Ensay Nth. was a pioneering towerman for 20 years.
+A Mr. Ahchow from Ensay North was a pioneering towerman for 20 years.
 He would travel with packhorse and spend the summer months at Mt.
 Nugong and the winter months at the family's farm at Ensay North.
 During his time at Mt.
 Nugong, he constructed a log and stone cabin on Bently Plains, 5km by road or 2.5km 'as the crow flies' from Mt.
 Nugong.
 The cabin is locally known as "Moscow Villa" and is equipped to accommodated approx. 20 people.

 Nearby is an old steam engine know as "The Washington".
 It was used to haul timber up steep slopes with an array of flying foxes, steel cables and pulleys.
 All are still clearly visible today.

-The old tower blew down in a storm in 1974 and the current tower was built.
+The old wooden tower blew down in a storm in 1974 and the current tower was built.

 There used to be a small timber cabin at the tower with a fire place, water tank, drop toilet and a BBQ.
 (See 1989 thumbnail photo below)